Shauryaman4412/daily-coding/README.md

 20 feb: css
 21 feb: css near end
-22 feb: learned how to use figma and done with css Author- Shauryaman
+22 feb: learned how to use figma and done with css
+23 feb: started using figma a bit and improved my skills in flex box Author- Shauryaman